2024-2025 Wharton MBA Essay Tips + An Example

 Wharton MBA Essay Example – Essay 1

 In my work to date, I have seen both ends of the innovation spectrum, which has driven home the importance of responding to quickly evolving customer needs.
-At [company x], while interviewing company executives on a project for a multinational food manufacturer, I was surprised to find that they were focusing investment on legacy products that, while historically lucrative, would not position the company for future success in the face of changing consumer trends.
+At [company x], I interviewed company executives.
+The project was for a multinational food manufacturer.
+I was surprised by their focus.
+They were investing in legacy products.
+These products were historically lucrative.
+However, they wouldn’t position the company for future success.
+Consumer trends were changing.
 In contrast, [company y] makes every strategic play based on customer needs.
 When customers became increasingly segmented by industry, we reorganized the sales team into industry verticals.
 When COVID-19 struck, we released [product], a product that helps customers evaluate how to safely restart operations.
 Combining my [company x] and [company y] experiences, I see an opportunity to leverage a deep understanding of consumer trends, based in data and analytics, to disrupt a consumer market with technology.

 To succeed in this journey, I need to build the core business principles that were not a part of my liberal arts undergraduate education and develop my personal leadership style.
 At Wharton, a double major in Business Analytics and Strategic Management will provide a deep understanding of business fundamentals while teaching me to be an innovative strategic leader.
 Classes like Managing the Emerging Enterprise with Exequiel Hernandez will provide hands-on experience analyzing high-growth organizations, teaching me the fundamental principles of managing a disruptive consumer technology firm, from early competitive positioning to organizational structure and the strategic and operational art of expansion.